Medical assisting is a rewarding career where you can earn a decent salary and enjoy great job stability.

 You can become a certified medical assistant by attending a community college to get an associate degree, completing an online medical assistant training program, or going to a trade/technical school.

-Before enrolling in a program, you should consider options for how to pay for your medical assistant training.
-Medical assistant scholarships are one option.
+Medical assistant scholarships are one of the best options to pay for a training program.
 They’re offered by nonprofits, private organizations, federal programs, and more.

 This guide will go over medical assistant scholarships that can help you fund your education so you can get one step closer to reaching your career goals.

-As far as paying for school goes, scholarships are the best option.
+As far as paying for medical assistant school goes, scholarships are the best option.
 Scholarships are money provided to students that does not have to be repaid.

 Each scholarship opportunity has a different application process.
 Some require an essay or interview, while others require proof of community service or good grades.
 Some large scholarships may be determined by interviews or by winning scholarly awards.